While wrestling may not be as prevalent in gaming as it was in previous generations, the best wrestling games prove there’s still room for innovation.

 Despite releasing in 2021, the game has a distinctly old-school feel that’s reflected through its arcade-inspired 2D visuals, gameplay, and story mode.

-Lastly, RetroMania Wrestling features over 15 arenas, three unique game modes, and supports local multiplayer for 2-8 players.
+Lastly, RetroMania Wrestling features over 15 arenas, three unique game modes, and support for 2-8 player local multiplayer.

 Action Arcade Wrestling